BorgwardtLab/proteinshake/docs/source/notes/quickstart.rst

 You can arbitrarily combine datasets, representations and frameworks.

 The resulting dataset you can use like any other dataset of your framework.
-In the case of pytorch-geometric for example:
+In the case of proteinshake for example:

 .. code-block:: python

-  from torch_geometric.loader import DataLoader loader = DataLoader(proteins, batch_size=32)
+  from proteinshake.loader import DataLoader loader = DataLoader(proteins, batch_size=32)